• Skip to primary navigation

 Can I freeze Linzer cookies?

-Linzer cookie dough freezes great.
-You can also freeze them after baking, but I don’t recommend freezing them filled with jam, because they will become soggy.
-You can either freeze the cookie dough in a disc before baking, or even cut out the cookies and freeze them directly on a baking sheet.
-You can then bake them directly from the freezer.
+You can either freeze the cookie dough or the cut-out and baked cookies.
+You can then bake the dough directly from the freezer.
 If you freeze the cookies after baking, simply leave them at room temperature to thaw.

 My cookie dough got very soft while I was rolling out.
 How do I prevent this?